Private Tai Chi Lessons

 What Do I Learn?

-We start a lesson with a Qigong exercise.
+We start a lesson with a Qigong ("chee-gung") exercise.
 Then you will first learn Yang Style 8 Form.
 Yang style is the most common and gentle among the five main Tai Chi styles.
 These forms are the foundation of Tai Chi forms, so we don't cut corners and take time to master them before moving on to another Yang Style Form.

 What Do I Need for Lessons?